CBSE Class 8th Maths Notes

 Chapter 6: Squares and Square Roots

-Again both the concepts of cubes and cube roots are opposite to each other.
-As the cubes are used for the numbers come after multiplying the number by itself thrice.
+Chapter 7 of CBSE Class 8 Maths Notes again talks about the concepts of cubes and cube roots opposite to each other.
+As the cubes are used for the numbers that come after multiplying the number by itself thrice.
 However, the cube root of a number is the value obtained when multiplied by itself thrice to give the original value.
 For instance, the cube of 5 is 125 and the cube root of 125 is 5.

 Chapter 8: Comparing Quantities

-The chapter Comparing quantities is the most basic everyday-life application of Mathematics that deals with quantities.
+In chapter 8 of CBSE Class 8 Maths Notes, we’ll cover Comparing quantities which is the most basic everyday-life application of Mathematics that deals with quantities.
+Students can understand how the market works at a young age.
 This includes the concepts like percentage, ratio, market price, selling price, cost price, discount and discount price, profit or loss, interest, etc.

 Chapter 9: Algebraic Expressions and Identities